Why Agile will never be a project management framework

 This is not a Waterfall-versus-Agile discussion:

 This post is not about Waterfall-v-Agile.
 It is much wider than that.
-Waterfall is a very specific and in fact rarely used form of software development life-cycle, in its pure sense.
-This post is about the realities and range of projects in business, regardless of how unpalatable those realities may be to some people, and what the business world of real projects is often about.
+Waterfall is a very specific and rarely used software development life-cycle, in its pure sense.
+This post is about the realities of projects in business, regardless of how unpalatable those realities may be sometimes, and what the business world of real projects is often about.

 At its most basic, a genuine project is a unique problem to be solved, within a desired timeframe and within a specific budget.
-The fact that humans do not find meeting all of these three constraints together easy does not mean that in business we can simply ignore the ones we least like.
-Being honest, that’s what a lot of the Agile ‘purists’ are trying to do.
+The fact that many human beings do not find meeting all three constraints together easy does not mean that in business we can simply ignore the ones we least like.
+Being honest, that’s what many Agile ‘purists’ are trying to do.

 Genuine projects do and will always exist.
-Agile is a product development approach (it is not a method).
+Agile is a product development approach (it is not a methodology) and there is no single “Agile” (1) (as in the noun).
 It is a collection of values and principles about software development.
 Most importantly, it is a huge mistake to call it or think of it as a project management framework.
 Also, Agilists frequently label every “non-Agile” approach as Waterfall.
-This again is a gross over-simplification and misinterpretation of project management frameworks, of which there are many and large numbers of them they have little in common with Waterfall.
+This is a gross over-simplification and misinterpretation of project management frameworks, few of which have very much in common with Waterfall.

 Agile contains some great ideas, but sadly there are many who have hijacked Agile to promote their own beliefs about software development, especially their dislike of anything relating to the word ‘management’.